hhvm/hhvm.com/_posts/2018-09-12-end-of-php-support-future-of-hack.markdown

+---
-# Ending PHP Support, and The Future Of Hack
+title: "Ending PHP Support, and The Future Of Hack"
+layout: post
+author: fe
+category: blog
+---

-## Ending Support for PHP
+# Ending Support for PHP

 HHVM v3.30 will be the last release series where HHVM aims to support PHP.
 The key dates are: